 Step three – research, design and drawing

 This is the most time-consuming step.
-The final design is developed, the right plants for all the areas are chosen, and the drawings are done to show all the components.
-These drawings are to scale and will allow a landscape installer to estimate the cost and complete your project.
-A list of plants and their quantities will be included.
+Attention to detail drives the design of the walls, patios, pathways, and garden beds.
+Plants are carefully chosen for their suitability for each site as well as client preference.
+Drawings are created at to scale to allow a landscape installer to estimate the cost and complete your project.
+A list of plants and their quantities is included.

 Step four – final meeting

-This meeting will enable the homeowner to see and understand the completed plan.
+This meeting will enable the client to see and understand the completed plan.
 Questions about plant choices and other design issues will be addressed.

 Step five – installation

 The designer can, if requested, offer names of trusted landscape installation companies.
 The designer offers additional services of plant procurement and plant layout on installation day.
-The final garden is always better if the designer can be present and make adjustments to the plan if needed.
+The final garden is often enhanced when the designer is present and adjusts the plan as needed on planting day.